How bad urban design is preventing us from riding the future.

 But our current approach to mobility diversification essentially eliminates most of the benefits of each type of transportation while keeping the most of the downsides.

 The reason for this is in their attempts to diversify, cities have typically tried to retrofit automobile-centric streets with other modes and have created hybrid streets: adding bus stops, bike lanes, wider sidewalks, carpool lanes, etc. As well-intentioned as these efforts are, this approach of trying to accommodate all modes of transport on the same street has created a worst-of-all-worlds situation.
 Each of these modes is very different.
 They have different speeds, different sized vehicles, different safety requirements, different noise levels, etc. In trying to accommodating all modes, cities end up with streets that are terrible for all modes.
 Here are the issues they’ve run into:

 - Bikes have to try to squeeze between distracted drivers on their left, flying doors on their right, and unpleasant traffic noise and tailpipe fumes all around.

 - Motorcycles swerve in and out of cars causing road rage and unsafe conditions for riders and drivers.

 - Buses get stuck in car traffic, rightfully giving public transportation its bad reputation

-- Drivers becomes totally frustrated with this new obstacle course and end up lobbing against all these new measures, making transportation diversification almost impossible and maintaining the status quo.
+- Drivers become totally frustrated with this new obstacle course and end up lobbying against all these new measures, making transportation diversification almost impossible and maintaining the status quo.

 So reason you don’t see hoverboards, electric uniwheels, e-bikes or the dozens of futuristic wheels in most cities lies in antiquated urban planning efforts, not a lack of technology or mobility options!